vintasoft/WinForms-Pdf_Editor_Demo/README.md

 * Pack PDF document.
 * Save changes in PDF document.
 * Convert PDF document to a TIFF file.
+* Application contains German localization as an example how to translate application UI to any language.

 ## Screenshot